-In their 240 page development guide, the words “recovery” and “restore” don’t appear at all, and the word “backup” appears only once … to tell the developer that there isn’t a backup mechanism.
-Instead, users can “...write your own application using the Timestream SDK to query data and save it to the destination of your choice” (page 100).
+In their 240-page development guide, the words “recovery” and “restore” don’t appear at all, and the word “backup” appears only once to tell the developer that there isn’t a backup mechanism.
+Instead, you can “write your own application using the Timestream SDK to query data and save it to the destination of your choice” (page 100).

 This is not to say that Amazon Timestream will lose or corrupt your data.
 As we mentioned, Amazon S3, for instance, is a widely known and used service for data storage.
 The issue here is that we’re unable to learn or easily verify where our data resides and how it’s protected in a service interruption.